faridamajidli/STUDENT2STUDENT/README.md

 # Credits

 The authors of this project are:
-1. Mahika Vats
+1. Al-Sawalha, Maria
-2. Mehdi Zaid
+2. Majidli, Farida
-3. Maria Al-Sawalha
+3. Pascual, Fernando
-4. Delphine Troje
+4. Troje, Delphine
-5. Fernando Pascual
+5. Vats, Mahika
-6. Farida Majidli
+6. Zaid, Mehdi